Santa Teresa Hills: Mining

-Cultural History
+Cultural history

 Ancestors of today's Muwekma Ohlone Tribe were among the first people to live in the Santa Teresa Hills area, with one major settlement at Santa Teresa Spring about 3000 years ago.
 The spring was a reliable freshwater source and a sacred site to the Muwekma Ohlone, who believe that the spring had healing properties.

 Rancho Santa Teresa

 In 1826, José Joaquín Bernal, a former soldier in the Mexican Army, settled near Santa Teresa Spring with his family and established Rancho Santa Teresa.
 The Santa Teresa Hills were part of the San Jose Pueblo Tract II, between Rancho Santa Teresa to the north and Alamitos Creek at the southern base.
-Rancho Santa Teresa started off as a 9,647 acre land grant by the Mexican government in 1834.
-Due the California Land Act of 1851, the rancho was reduced to only 400 acres by the 1870s.
+Rancho Santa Teresa started off as a 9,647-acre land grant by the Mexican government in 1834.
+Due to the California Land Act of 1851, the rancho was reduced to only 400 acres by the 1870s.
 Bernal's descendants continued to run the ranch, which produced cattle, fruit and hay.
 The Bernal Mine, Bernal Marl Fertilizer Company, and Santa Teresa Spring Water Company were also started by Bernal's descendants.
 The ranch eventually became Bernal-Gulnac-Joice Ranch, and was operated into the 1980s.

-By the 1990s, a large portion of the Santa Teresa Hills were purchased by Santa Clara County as part of Santa Teresa County Park, which now covers about 1,688 acres.
+By the 1990s, a large portion of the Santa Teresa Hills were purchased by IBM to build a new research center in the Santa Teresa hills.
+Most of the land was donated to Santa Clara County as part of Santa Teresa County Park, which now covers about 1,673 acres.
 Today, a ranch house and other historic buildings remain at the base of the hills as part of the park.
 The IBM Almaden Research Center, which opened in 1986, is located just west of the park.

 Ecology

 The Santa Teresa Hills contain chaparral, annual grassland, mixed oak woodland, and mixed riparian forests.
 In areas that are less serpentine, non-native annual Eurasian grasses, including wild oats, soft chess, and Italian ryegrass, dominate over native grasses and forbs.
 Serpentine soils are incredibly poor in essential plant nutrients like nitrogen and have high concentrations of heavy metals.
 As such, the serpentine composition found in the Santa Teresa Hills provides an essential habitat for native plants that can tolerate these conditions from competition with non-native grasses.
 Native butchgrasses include California oatgrass, purple needlegrass, and Idaho fescue.
 Native forbs include filaree, true clovers, and dwarf plantain.
 Mixed oak woodland species include Coast live oak, valley oak, California buckeye, California bay, and blue oak.

-The Santa Teresa Hills are a critical habitat for the threatened Bay checkerspot butterfly, who's primary host plant is the dwarf plantain.
+The Santa Teresa Hills are a critical habitat for the threatened Bay checkerspot butterfly, whose primary host plant is the dwarf plantain.
 Other animals include deer, coyotes, bobcats, wild turkeys, California quail, red-shouldered hawks, turkey vultures, and rattlesnakes.